Macrometacorp/docs/docs/cep/table/table-operators.md

 title: Table Operators
 ---

 You can perform queries on tables in stream workers using the following operators.
+You can also join a table and a stream.
+For more information, refer to [JOIN (Table)](../query-guide/join/join-table).

 ## INSERT